genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/05_prepare-the-server-and-build.md

 Finally, you can build the server.

-In the Gradle menu on the right of IntelliJ, select **genesis-project-alpha**/**Tasks**/**Build/Assemble**.
+In the Gradle menu on the right of IntelliJ, select **genesisproduct-alpha**/**Tasks**/**Build/Assemble**.

 ![](/img/assemble-server.png)

-You can procede to the next step whilst loading.
+You can proceed to the next step whilst loading.

-After loading is completed you have a functional server.
+After loading is complete, you have a functional server.

 Congratulations!
 You have completed the prepare and build.